Serving the B2B sector is not easy.

 Bernie has given several great starting points, including tips for overcoming the biggest challenges for sales team members.
 Now, it is up to the business to deploy a social media strategy that includes a handful or all of their team members from sales into the strategy.

 Learn more insights from guru Bernie by following the blog posted at Find and Convert or reviewing their solutions.

 About Bernie Borges

-Bernie is founder and CEO of Find and Convert and leads the agency’s strategy.
+Bernie is founder and former CEO of Find and Convert and is now the CMO of Vengreso.
 Bernie is an IBM Futurist, a Dell Social Influencer, a speaker, trainer and social business evangelist.
 He is the producer of the Social Business Engine media property and hosts the Social Business Engine podcast where he showcases brands succeeding in social business.